20 Best Courchevel Activities

 17. Eat a Fondue

-You shouldn’t really leave the mountains without indulging in one of our cheesey local dishes… Dip cubes of baguette into a fondue (if you lose your bread, tradition dictates that you must run around the table naked…), Scrape raclette cheese onto boiled spuds and devour with salamis and hams, or try a ‘pierrade’ – you cook your own strips of meat on a mini BBQ at your table, then dip into the variety of sauces.
-MANY local restaurants serve these specialities – get in touch via firstname.lastname@example.org and we’ll give you our recommendations!
+You shouldn’t really leave the mountains without indulging in one of our cheesy local dishes… Dip cubes of baguette into a fondue (if you lose your bread, tradition dictates that you must run around the table naked…), scrape toasty raclette cheese onto boiled spuds and devour with salamis and hams, or try a ‘pierrade’ – you cook your own strips of meat on a mini BBQ at your table, then dip into the variety of sauces.
+Most local restaurants serve these specialties.

 18. Soft Play FREE